 - 32. EUCI carried between buildings or premises within the EU shall be packaged so that it is protected from unauthorised disclosure. - 33.
-The carriage of information classified up to SECRET UE/EU SECRET within the EU shall be by one of the following means: - (a) military, government or diplomatic courier, as appropriate;
+The carriage of information classified up to SECRET UE/EU SECRET within the EU shall be by one of the following means: - (a) military, government or diplomatic courier, as appropriate; - (b) hand carriage, provided that: - EUCI does not leave the possession of the bearer, unless it is stored in accordance with the requirements set out in Annex II; - (ii) EUCI is not opened en route or read in public places; - (iii) individuals are briefed on their security responsibilities; - (iv) individuals are provided with a courier certificate where necessary;

-- (b) hand carriage, provided that: - EUCI does not leave the possession of the bearer, unless it is stored in accordance with the requirements set out in Annex II; - (ii) EUCI is not opened en route or read in public places; - (iii) individuals are briefed on their security responsibilities; - (iv) individuals are provided with a courier certificate where necessary; - (c) postal services or commercial courier services, provided that: - (i) they are approved by the relevant NSA in accordance with national laws and regulations; - (ii) they apply appropriate protective measures in accordance with minimum requirements to be laid down in security guidelines pursuant to Article 6(2).
+- (c) postal services or commercial courier services, either under a classified contract or 'incognito', provided that: - they are approved by the relevant NSA in accordance with national laws and regulations; - (ii) they apply appropriate protective measures in accordance with minimum requirements to be laid down in security guidelines pursuant to Article 6(2).